Massacre of Arabs during the Zanzibar Revolution

 In January 1964, during and following the Zanzibar Revolution, Arab residents of Zanzibar were victims of targeted violence committed by the island’s majority Black African population.
 Arabs were mass murdered, raped, tortured and deported from the island by Black African militiamen under the Afro-Shirazi Party and Umma Party.
-The exact death toll is unknown, although scholarly sources estimate the number of Arabs killed to be between 13,000 and more than 20,000, around a quarter of the Arab population.
+The exact death toll is unknown, although scholarly sources generally estimate the number of Arabs killed to be at least several thousand, a significant fraction of the total Arab population.
 It has been described by some, including a number of scholars, as an act of genocide.

-Arabs had dominated the society of the island for more than two hundred years, both politically and economically.
+Omani and Arab elites had dominated the society of the island for more than two hundred years, both politically and economically.
 The uprising against the ethnic Arabs (and Indians) has been overlooked by the majority and the massacres remain largely undiscussed and outside the public eye in terms of official histories.
-The Zanzibar Revolution is publicly celebrated on its anniversary as an uprising against slavery and oppression, although slavery in Zanzibar had already been abolished almost a century before.
-Regardless, the massacres are either downplayed or not discussed at all.
+The Zanzibar Revolution is publicly celebrated on its anniversary as an uprising against slavery and oppression, although slavery in Zanzibar had already been abolished 55 years prior.
+In the 21st-century, the massacres are either downplayed or not discussed at all within Zanzibar.

 Background

 Arab settlement in Zanzibar began more than 1,000 years ago, when traders came to the island.
 Due to the increase of European imperialism in the region, Zanzibar became a colonial possession of the Portuguese Empire for more than two centuries, beginning in the 16th century.
-Zanzibari elites invited Arabs and the Omani Empire to help them drive out their colonial overlords.
-The Arabs successfully ousted Portuguese rule in Zanzibar and established dominance there.
-The Sultanate of Zanzibar was ruled by an Arab sultan and a largely Arab ruling class.
+Zanzibari elites invited the Omani Empire to help them drive out the colonizing Portuguese forces and overlords.
+The Omani and Arab forces, led by Imam Saif bin Sultan, successfully ousted Portuguese rule in Zanzibar and established political authority in the islands.
+By the 19th century, Zanzibar had become an Omani-led sultanate ruled by an Omani Sultan and a largely Omani and Arab ruling class.

+Although Slavery in Zanzibar had been abolished in 1897, the legacy of the Indian Ocean slave trade (due to many elders being brought as slaves themselves) continued to influence social relations.
+Although there were multiple efforts by the sultanate to show some avenues for mobility, two of the six governors appointed before 1840 were themselves freed slaves—reflecting on Islamic legal traditions that permitted enslaved individuals to obtain freedom through repayment contracts (Mukataba) or Manumission (as a mean of Kaffara), some of the Arab elite who dominated the island's politics held racist views of the Swahili majority.
+In one notable Parliamentary exchange between then Minister of Finance, Juma Aley, and Leader of the opposition (later President of Zanzibar), Abeid Karume, Aley insultingly replied he need not answer questions from a mere "boatman".
+The government did not help broaden its appeal either to the Black majority as there were circulating rumors and allegations of the introducing budget cuts to schools located in Swahili and Black neighborhoods which was presented as a sign that the Arab-dominated government was planning to lock them in a permanent second-class status.
+These allegations remain disputed until this day.